Weedbusters

 What can I do to get rid of it?

-1. Pull or dig small plants (all year round).
+1. Physical removal - Hand pull small plants, or dig out entire plant including roots (all year round).
 Leave on site to rot down.

 CAUTION: When using any herbicide or pesticide, PLEASE READ THE LABEL THOROUGHLY to ensure that all instructions and directions for the purchase, use and storage of the product, are followed and adhered to.